Jun Hong Lu: Founding of Guan Yin Citta Dharma Door

 In Dec.
 2013, invited to give a speech at Institute for Cultural Diplomacy (ICD).

 In Sep.
 2015, attended the "High Level Forum on the Culture of Peace" held at the United Nations headquarters, at the invitation of the President of the United Nations General Assembly.

 In May 2017, invited to give a keynote speech at the United Nations Day of Vesak Commemoration at the UNESCO Headquarters in Paris.

 in Sep.
 2017, invited to give a keynote speech on the culture of peace at the Italian Parliament.

-Now there are over 10 million people following Master Lu's teaching.
+Now there are over 10 million people following Lu's teaching.
 And his followers have set up some local offices to continue propagation of Guan Yin Citta Dharma Door and Chinese traditional culture.

 Views

 Mahayana Buddhism

 Lu claimed that the Guan Yin Citta Dharma Door was an orthodox Mahayana Buddhist practice, regularly encouraging his believers to recite the Buddhist scriptures (sutras and mantras) based on Guan Yin on a daily basis, practice life liberation (saving the lives of beings destined for slaughter), and making great vows to help more people.
 While these practices are already upheld in mainstream Buddhism as part of daily practice, Lu claimed that these three "golden practices" also laid a solid foundation for improved physical health, as well as mental and psychological well-being.
 Many of his followers have testified publicly at his seminars claiming to have been healed through Lu's Guan Yin Citta practice.